niloomotita/tilgram/README.md

 ## user stories
 First phase
   * make an account
   * write a til
+    * setup knex and postgres
   * like othet tils
   * share your favourite til
   * edit a til
   * remove a til

 second phase
   * add photo to til